Breaking Cycles & Rewiring Your Mind

 Because healing doesn't happen in your head.
 It happens in your body.
 It happens when you're sitting alone in your car and you finally let yourself cry — not thinking about why, not analyzing it — just letting your body do what it's been trying to do.

 Healing is a yawn.
 You can't force it.
 You can't schedule it.
-You can set the intention — I'm open to healing in this way, on my own terms, in a way that feels safe — and then you get out of the way and let it move through you.
+You set the intention — I'm open to healing in this way, on my own terms, in a way that feels safe — and then you get out of the way and let it move through you.

 That's all.
 That's the whole practice.